SSathyanathan/Own_Portfolio_MyProfile/README.md

 # Own_Portfolio_MyProfile
-It's my own portfolio about my self and having what type of skills i'm having
+It's my own portfolio about what technologies i'm used in this

+# My Portfolio